YottaDB/YDBDoc/ProgGuide/functions.rst

    YDB>write $qlength(X)
    5

 The number of subscripts in x is 5.
 Notice that the name and the environment preceding it do not contribute to the count.
-Refer to `$NAme() <./functions.html#name>`_ section earlier in this chapter for an understanding of the $NAME function.
+Refer to :ref:`name-function` section earlier in this chapter for an understanding of the $NAME function.

 -------------------------
-$QSubscript()
+$QSUBSCRIPT()
 -------------------------

 Returns a component of a variable name.